Enochian: Phonology and writing system

+Alphabet

 The language was recorded primarily in Latin script.
 However, individual words written in Enochian script "appear sporadically throughout the manuscripts".
 There are 21 letters in the script; one of those 21 may appear with or without a diacritic dot.
 Dee mapped these letters of the "Adamical alphabet" onto 22 of the letters of the English alphabet, treating U and V as positional variants (as was common at the time) and omitting the English letters J, K, and W. (Note: Dee's table in Loagaeth (MS Sloane 3189) as reproduced in (Magickal Review 2005).)
 The Enochian script is written from right to left in John Dee's diary.
 Different documents have slightly different forms of the script.
 The alphabet also shares many graphical similarities to a script, also attributed to the prophet Enoch, that appeared in the Voarchadumia Contra Alchimiam of Johannes Pantheus, a copy of which Dee is known to have owned.